 4. Take a virtual tour of Israel.

 “Virtual Israel” offers remote experiences with accredited Israeli tour guides, letting you visit an Israeli national park, walk the streets of Israel, or do a learning session on Israel – all from afar.
-On your own, you can also tour holy sites in Jerusalem, the Tel Aviv Museum of Art, and even a Pride Parade.
+On your own, you can also tour Jerusalem, the Tel Aviv Museum of Art, and even a Pride Parade.

 5. Learn about Israel’s past and present.